-When you click buy, the mobile website/ mobile app you used will trigger the UPI payment link.
+When you click to buy, the mobile website/ mobile app you used will trigger the UPI payment link.
 Now, you are taken to the pay screen of the UPI app.
 Here, the transaction information is verified and a click followed by entry of a secure PIN completes the purchase.

 How safe is UPI?

 It is safe as the customers only share a virtual address and provide no other sensitive information.
-The ‘virtual payment address’ is alias to your bank account.
+The ‘virtual payment address’ is an alias to your bank account.

-The virtual payment addresses doesn’t allow your security to be compromised when a certain merchant’s account is hacked, because their database will have only a list of virtual addresses.
+The virtual payment addresses don’t allow your security to be compromised when a certain merchant’s account is hacked, because their database will have only a list of virtual addresses.
 The payment addresses are denoted by ‘[email protected]_service_provider’.